Seasonal Guide

 PM0.1 (Ultrafine)

-When to Close Windows — and How Long It Takes
+When to Close Windows, and How Long It Takes

-• Opening windows:Indoor levels start rising within 30-60 minutes on a bad smoke day.
-Do not open windows "just to air things out" during an active smoke event — even briefly.
+• Opening windows: Indoor levels rise within 30-60 minutes on a bad smoke day.
+Do not open windows to air things out during a smoke event, even for a few minutes.

 Rule of Thumb

-Pre-Event Prep — What to Do Before Fire Season
+Pre-Event Prep, What to Do Before Fire Season

 The best time to prepare is before smoke arrives.
 Once AQI spikes, stores sell out of N95s and purifiers within hours.
 Do this before fire season starts:

-During a Smoke Event — Room by Room
+During a Smoke Event, Room by Room

 When outdoor AQI is above 100, treat your home like a clean room.
 Every open gap matters.